 Every day, U.S. residents, businesses, and universities discard more than 50,000 mattresses.
 If they were stacked up, the pile would be almost 1.5 times the height of Mount Everest!
-Less than five percent of these mattresses are recycled, even though 90 percent of their components can be used to make steel products, carpet padding, animal bedding, and mulch.
+Less than 5% of these mattresses are recycled, even though 90% of their components can be used to make steel products, carpet padding, animal bedding, and mulch.
 Refurbishing and recycling, rather than landfilling, unwanted mattresses also creates recycling jobs and reduces greenhouse gas emissions and energy use.

 There is currently no convenient way for most people to recycle their old mattresses.
 So, most mattresses end up in landfills or energy recovery facilities, where their bulk and relative flexibility make them difficult to handle.
 In the worst case scenario, mattresses are illegally dumped in the environment.
 As a result, mattresses are expensive for local governments (and, therefore, taxpayers) to manage.

 PSI advocates for “extended producer responsibility” (EPR) laws for mattresses.
 These EPR laws require mattress companies to set up and operate recycling programs that make it easy for consumers to recycle old mattresses, and relieve governments from the burden of managing this bulky waste.
 In Connecticut, municipalities saved nearly $1.5 million in mattress disposal costs in one year as a result of their mattress EPR program.
 EPR laws also provide a continuous flow of high quality material, encouraging long-term investments in local refurbishing, recycling, and remanufacturing facilities, creating local jobs and economic value.